jfitisoff/insite/README.md

 Sample component definitions for two components:

-# Components should inherit from your site's Component class, which
-# automatically gets created when you include Insite.
-In this case,
-# the site's class name is MaterialAngularIO.
+Components should inherit from your site's Component class, which automatically gets created when you include Insite.
+In this case, the site's class name is `MaterialAngularIO`.

 ```ruby
 # A chip list contains a set of chips.